andrewferrier/dotfiles/common/.config/nvim/README.md

 *   Port hard/soft to lua, including introducing a 'bias' concept for new or uncertain files (also use unit testing)
 *   Find out why sleuth.vim is setting sw=36 in packing.tex
 *   Look at <https://github.com/WhoIsSethDaniel/mason-tool-installer.nvim>
+*   Add key for quickfix list to go to item without switching away from window